Fleming Island Center for Clinical Research (904) 621-0390

 - What to Expect During Our Free Memory Screening

-*this assessment is only available at Jacksonville Center for Clinical Research*
+*This assessment is only available at Jacksonville Center for Clinical Research and Fleming Island Center for Clinical Research*

 If you are experiencing memory loss, you are not alone.
 Roughly 40% of the population 65 and older experience associated memory impairment, according to the National Institutes of Health.
 Dementia is the broad category of cognitive impairment with subtypes like Alzheimer’s disease, Lewy Bodies, Vascular Dementia, and others.
 Although there have been many breakthroughs in memory research, there is still no cure for memory loss.

 A memory assessment tests for cognitive impairment.
 The assessment is a 30-point test and is widely used for assessing dementia and Alzheimers.
 The type of test we use is known as the MMSE or mini-mental state exam.
 The MMSE assessment is a key step toward making a diagnosis.

 Who Should Be Tested?

 Memory loss can be a sign of aging.
 However, there are differences between normal signs of aging and memory loss that can lead to dementia and other diseases.
 If you are still able to work or live independently it is likely that you are just showing signs of age-related memory loss.
 On the other hand, if your memory loss is disrupting your life, it is time for a memory assessment.